 If you’re thinking of taking a trip to the beautiful Lake District, here are some of the most picturesque places to visit

-Ad feature created in collaboration with Hotels.com, but all opinions are my own
+Advertisement feature in collaboration with Hotels.com, all views are my own

 When it comes to stunning scenery in the UK, the Lake District in Cumbria has some of the best.